+As already stated, the list is not exhaustive, thus all partners are welcome to introduce additional materials and tools and share their experiences and insights within the IN SITU network.
 Materials below are listed in the order of the 4 development and support phases identified above.
 Each phase's section is dived into the given 24 steps.
 Tools, materials and application approaches are given for each step.
-Although described as linear, the support programme and thus also the tools are iterative, so they do not need to be used as listed below.
+Although described as linear, the support programme and thus also the tools are iterative, so they do not need to be used in the order listed below.